Converting your data from MySQL to MongoDB

 }

-But for the sake of this article we are assuming that there are 3 collections.
+But for this article we’re assuming three collections.

-.
-(If you choose this approach, I would recommend that you do a few test runs to make sure that your JSON data structure is indeed correct before importing it into MongoDB.)
-Here's an example structure:
+The script’s job is to pull the right data in the right format from MySQL and save it.
+Or, better yet, the same script could generate a JSON file and immediately call mongoimport.
+(If you take this approach, I’d recommend a few test runs to make sure your JSON structure is correct before importing into MongoDB.)
+Here’s an example structure:

 $my_file = 'data.json';